pharriso/ansible_workshop/exercises/ansible_rhel/molecule/README.md

 We can add more *platforms* to the *molecule/default/molecule.yml* file to extend the platform we test against.

-Let's change *molecule.yml* to test against both Centos and RHEL 8.
+Let's change *molecule.yml* to test against both Centos 7 and 8, but this could be against RHEL, Ubuntu etc.

 Change the file so it looks like this: